Conestabile Madonna: Related works

 The underdrawing closely resembles Berto di Giovanni's drawing The Virgin and Child with a Pomegranate (now in Berlin).
 The underdrawing of the Conestabile Madonna appears more hesitant in execution, suggesting preceded Berto di Giovanni's drawing.

 The Conestabile Madonna shares stylistic and compositional similarities with Raphael’s later works.
 Raphael revisited his original arrangement of the work in a Vienna drawing, incorporating both a pomegranate and a book to expand upon the painting’s symbolic elements.

 Provenance

 The Alfani family owned the artwork around 1600 in Perugia.
 It likely came to the family through Domenico Alfani (c.
 1480-1533), who collaborated with Raphael in Perugia.
 Hugo Chapman thought the piece to have been acquired by Alfano di Diamante (c.
 1465-1550), a prominent merchant banker and head of the Alfani family.
 Alfano became acquainted with Raphael and later witnessed in 1516 a contract in which Raphael agreed to paint an altarpiece for him.
 Later, the Conestabile della Staffa acquired the painting in Perugia.
 Around 1868, the National Gallery showed significant interest in the painting.
 Instead, Tsar Alexander II purchased it in 1871.
-Afterward, it passed to the Hermitage Museum in St. Petersburg in 1880, where it resides today.
+Afterward, it passed to the Hermitage Museum in Saint Petersburg in 1880, where it resides today.